How to Plant, Grow, and Care for Gladioli

-- Remove the faded/dead flowers to ensure continuous growth.
+- Remove the faded/dead flowers to ensure continuous blooms.
 Once all the flowers on a stalk are gone, cut the stalk off at about 2 to 3 inches above the soil.

 - Be sure to leave the plant intact so it can mature and rejuvenate the corms for the next season.

-- If you live in zones 7 or 8, put down a layer of hay or straw for winter protection.
+- If you live in Zone 8, put down a layer of hay or straw for winter protection.

-- Corms should be dug before the last frost in you live in zone 7 or ones colder.
-See instructions below.
+- Corms should be dug before the first fall frost if you live in Zone 7 or colder.

-- Use a space and dig up the entire plant, grasping the top to pull it out of the soil.
+- Use a spade and dig up the entire plant, grasping the top to pull it out of the soil.
 Avoid bruising or injuring corms while digging.
 Shake off all loose soil and discard damaged corms.
 Cut the stalk within 1 inch above the corm.
 Save the small cormels separately if you so desire.
 These will bloom in 2 to 3 years if you replant them each spring.

-- Allow the corms to dry in the Sun for 1 or 2 days if the weather agrees.
+- Allow the corms to dry in the sun for 1 or 2 days if the weather agrees.
 Sift out excess soil and place corms in wooden flats or trays.
-Cure ina warm and airy location for 2 weeks (at a temperature of 80 to 85°F (27 to 29°C).
+Cure in a warm and airy location for 2 weeks at a temperature of 80 to 85°F (27 to 29°C).
 Remove and throw away the oldest bottom corms (from the base of the new one).

-- Dust freshly dug, clean corms with a fungicide (“bulb dust”) to avoid disease problems.
-Place dust and bulbs or other structures in a paper sack and shake vigorously.
+- Dust the corms with a fungicide (“bulb dust”) to avoid disease problems.
+Place dust and bulbs in a paper bag and shake vigorously.